-Let him know that friendships can change over time.
-Assure him it’s OK to want to hang out with kids with whom he has more in common.
-And tell him that sometimes friends just drift apart and begin to have other interests.
+Let your child know that friendships can change over time.
+It’s OK to want to hang out with kids who have the same interests.
+Sometimes friends just drift apart as their interests change.

 10. Understand your child’s friendship needs.

 Different kids have different needs.
-Listen closely to your child and pay attention to his signals.
-If he’s withdrawn when his sibling has friends over or feels left out and sad when he’s not invited to a birthday party, he might need help making friends.
+Listen closely to your child and pay attention to any signals.
+Does your child seem withdrawn when your other child has friends over?
+Does your child feel left out when not invited to a birthday party?
+Those might be signs of needing help with making friends.